sbibers/so_long/README.md

-# 🕹️ **so_long**: A 2D Game Project
+# 🕹️ **so_long: A 2D Game Project**

-**so_long** is a small 2D game created using the **MiniLibX** Graphics Library.
-It’s the fifth project in the 42 programming school's curriculum.
+**so_long** is a small 2D game created using the **MiniLibX Graphics Library**.
+It's the fifth project in the 42 programming school's curriculum.
 This game was developed from scratch and focuses on the core concepts of graphical programming.

 ---

 ## 🎮 **What is so_long?**

 The **so_long** project is designed to help you understand the fundamentals of graphical programming.
-It’s a top-down game where you must navigate through a map, collect coins, and escape through the exit.
+It's a top-down game where you must navigate through a map, collect coins, and escape through the exit.
 This project introduces working with graphics, map validation, event handling, sprites, and managing windows.

 The game is built using the **MiniLibX** graphical library, and it comes with various tasks such as: